JesseCoretta/go-antlr4512/README.md

 objectClass: subschema
 ```

 These `objectClass`  directives MUST be removed (or commented-out) when used as input for parsing with this package, or its sister package [`go-schemax`](https://github.com/JesseCoretta/go-schemax).
-ANTLR will not match `objectClass` correctly in this fashion, as this keyword is special in that:
+ANTLR will not match `objectClass` correctly in this fashion, as this grammar keyword is special in that:

   - `objectClass` (and `objectClasses`) are actually defined (and fundamental) RFC 4512 attribute types, and ...
   - `objectClass` is a distinct schema definition type

 Due to these two conditions, it was not possible to implement a third condition which allowed use of this keyword in the header as OpenDJ requires without introducing ambiguity into the grammar.
-Attempt to do so resulted in ANTLR matching unit tests failing en masse due to grammar conflicts.
+Attempts to do so resulted in ANTLR matching unit tests failing en masse due to grammar conflicts.

 TLDR: Remove or comment-out the above `objectClass` values from any OpenDJ schema file(s) you intend to parse.